Under the Add tab in a template or draft, you will find different fields that you can add. The different types are listed below.

 Validated text field

-This field type is used when you want to lock the input format to for example an ID number or a date.
+This field type is used when you want to lock the input format, for example, a specific date.

 If it is connected to the recipient, it shows up as a dynamic checkbox that the recipient can either fill or leave empty before signing the contract.
-It is often used when for example a product or plan is to be selected before signing a contract.

-The selectable options are always populated by the sender before sending out the contract, but can be selected by the recipient if the dropdown is assigned to the recipient.
+The selectable options are always populated by the sender before sending out the contract but can be selected by the recipient if the dropdown is assigned to them.